 - A first person narrative can be more engaging, and therefore too frightening.

-THE EXPLOSIVE PLOT
+THE SIMULTANEOUS PLOT

 At first staged his performances like everyone else — putting up a big tent with a ring in the centre into which he brought a succession of elephant acts, sword swallower, trapeze artists, clowns, monkeys, and anything else that might entertain people.
 But in 1870 he came up with an idea that has since been emulated in every other entertainment media: simultaneous, rather than sequential, action.